 After the evaluation, the QME or AME will create a report that will be distributed to the employee, their attorney, and the claims administrator.
 The employee and the claims administrator has 30 days to decide if they believe the report is accurate, or if they object to its contents.

 Choosing the right QME or AME can be difficult but our Sacramento Workers’ Compensation Attorneys are here to help.
 They can assist you when choosing from your panel QME or work with the insurance company so you can see an AME.
-Don’t wait until it’s too late, contact a Sacramento Workers’ Compensation Attorney today.
+Don’t wait until it’s too late, contact one of our Sacramento Workers’ Compensation Lawyers today.